 That might be intentional.
 But it's not necessary.

 He reads the autocue well.
 But when he did stumble he gave his audience a nervous grin on more than one occasion.
 That's something he will need to work on.
+Because autocue practice at conference is essential.

 In stark contrast to the London Mayor, Zac Goldsmith still appears to be work in progress.
 He has a few months to go before the London mayoralty election.
 Undoubtedly he will use the time well.